jeffyuan2022/cse15l-lab-reports/lab-report-2-week-4.md

 The link to the test file for a failure-inducing input is here: [Link](https://github.com/jeffyuan2022/markdown-parser/blob/main/test-file3.md)

-The symptom of that failure-inducing input is ***Infinite Loop*** Below is a screeshot of the symptom in command line:
+The symptom of that failure-inducing input is ***StringIndexOutOfBound*** Below is a screeshot of the symptom in command line:
 ![Image_symptom_2](add_later)

 **The relationship between the bug, the symptom, and the failure-inducing input:**
-This bug is caused by the two empty lines of code that are after the last link (lines 4 and 5).
-The symptom of this test is that it produces an infinite loop due to the fact that the failure-inducing input causes the program to not check the indexOf output after it finds the very last link in the file.
+Due to the failure-inducing input, that there is no open parentheses after the close bracket (line 3) in the test file, the testing program (MarkdownParse.java) caused a bug that it begin at index 0 and end at index -1 since it cannot find the next open parentheses after the last close bracket in the test file.
+So as the symptom, the string index is out of bound when running the test.

 ## Bug #3:
 Below is a screenshot of code change diff from Github for the third bugs: